ramoncruzz/FindAPhoto/README.md

 FindAPhoto App is a simple project that helps to understand important concepts on an React Native Project.
 Here you'll see How to:

-- Implement a custom bottom bar using React Navigation;
+- Implement a custom header bar using React Navigation;
 - Implement a custom hook for applying the concept 'separetion of concerns';
 - How to apply the concept of Atomic Design on Visual Components;
 - Implement view page with less accomplement;